nssanthoshkumar/javamail-snippet/README.md

 ## Code Sinppet to send email
-Run /devTestSetup/fakeSMTP-2.0.jar file and start the server before running the tests.
+Download and Run fakeSMTP jar.
+Then start the server before running the test.